ErikBjare/gptme/README.md

 </p>

 <p align="center">
-📜 Personal AI assistant/agent in your terminal, with tools so it can:<br/>Use the terminal, run code, edit files, browse the web, use vision, and much more;<br/>a great coding agent, but is general-purpose to assists in all kinds of knowledge-work, from a simple but powerful CLI.
+📜 Personal AI assistant in your terminal, with tools so it can:<br/>Use the terminal, run code, edit files, browse the web, use vision, and much more;<br/>Assists in all kinds of knowledge-work, especially programming, from a simple but powerful CLI.
 </p>

 <p align="center">
-An unconstrained local <a href="https://gptme.org/docs/alternatives.html">alternative</a> to: ChatGPT with "Code Interpreter", Cursor Agent, etc.<br/>Not limited by lack of software, internet access, timeouts, or privacy concerns (if using local models).
+An unconstrained local alternative to ChatGPT's "Code Interpreter".<br/>Not limited by lack of software, internet access, timeouts, or privacy concerns (if using local models).
 </p>

 ## 📚 Table of Contents